Dead2/CryptoGoblin/README.md

 # CryptoGoblin - CryptoNight CPU mining tool
-** for coins based on cryptonight-classic, cryptonight-light or cryptonight-heavy.
-** Support for Monero, Electroneum, Aeon, Sumokoin, Edollar and more.
-CryptoGoblin is a greedy mining goblin that will push the cpu to get as many hashes as possible, if you believe in cpu-rights, then this might not be the mining tool for you.
+** for coins based on cryptonight-classic, cryptonight-light or cryptonight-heavy. ** ** Support for Monero, Electroneum, Aeon, Sumokoin, Edollar and more. ** CryptoGoblin is a greedy mining goblin that will push the cpu to get as many hashes as possible, if you believe in cpu-rights, then this might not be the mining tool for you.

-CryptoGoblin was forked from xmr-stak, but it utilizes several GCC compiler-specific tweaks and many other (medium, small, minor and micro) optimizations to get the most speed out of your cpu.
+CryptoGoblin was forked from xmr-stak in early 2017, it utilizes several GCC compiler-specific tweaks and many other (medium, small, minor and micro) optimizations to get the most speed out of your cpu.
+CryptoGoblin can also be compiled using, but several of the optimizations will not be activated.

 Dev fee mining is set to 1.5%, and part of it goes to xmr-stak authors.